Lee Hi

 Lee Ha-yi (Korean: 이하이; born September 23, 1996), known by her stage name Lee Hi, is a South Korean singer and songwriter.
-She first garnered attention as the runner-up of K-pop Star 1.
-She debuted with single "1, 2, 3, 4" on October 28, 2012 and reached number one with first week sales of 667,549 downloads.
-Her first full-length album First Love was released in two parts, part 1 on March 7, 2013 and part 2 on March 28, 2013.
+She first garnered attention as the runner-up of K-pop Star season 1.
+She debuted with single "1, 2, 3, 4" on October 28, 2012, and reached number one with first week sales of 667,549 downloads.
+Her first full-length album First Love was released in two parts, part 1 on March 7, 2013, and part 2 on March 28, 2013.

 In 2020, she signed to hip-hop R&B record label AOMG where she released the studio album 4 Only (2021).

 Early life

-Lee Ha-yi was born on September 23, 1996 in Bucheon, Gyeonggi.
+Lee Ha-yi was born on September 23, 1996, in Bucheon, Gyeonggi.
 In December 2011, Lee auditioned for SBS reality survival program K-pop Star, where she finished as runner-up behind Park Ji-min.
 Soon after she was signed to YG Entertainment by Yang Hyun-suk.
 Ahead of her debut, she was featured on label mate Epik High's single "It's Cold", which was released on October 8, 2012.

 Career

 2012–2015: Career beginnings and Hi Suhyun

 On October 24, 2012, it was announced Lee would be debuting as a solo artist under the stage name, "Lee Hi", with digital single "1, 2, 3, 4" on October 28.
 Lee's first music show appearance was on SBS' Inkigayo on November 4, soon after claiming her first music show win on November 8 through Mnet's M Countdown.
 The song charted number one on the monthly Gaon Digital Chart for November, thus earning her the Song of the Year - November award from Gaon Chart K-Pop Awards.
 Following success of debut single "1,2,3,4", Lee released a second digital single written by Park Jin-young titled "Scarecrow" on November 22.

 On March 2, 2013, YGE revealed Lee Hi's debut album First Love, would be released digitally on March 7 consisting of five tracks with lead single "It's Over", and physical release on March 28 with ten tracks including lead single "Rose".
 Promotions began with first stage at SBS' K-pop Star 2 on March 10.
 In December 2013, it was revealed Lee Hi and 2NE1's Park Bom would debut as the sub-unit "BOM&HI".
 They released the digital single "All I Want For Christmas Is You", a cover of Mariah Carey's song, on December 20.
-In November 2014, Lee and Akdong Musician's Lee Su-hyun formed the sub-unit Hi Suhyun and released digital single "I'm Different" featuring iKON's Bobby.
+In November 2014, Lee and Akdong Musician's Lee Su-hyun formed the sub-unit Hi Suhyun and released digital single "I'm Different" featuring iKon's Bobby.
 The duo's first stage was at SBS' Inkigayo on November 16, following their first win on November 23.